Research

 Young stars generally show very strong X-ray emission, hundreds to thousands times stronger than our Sun.
 A good knowledge of the X-ray properties of young stars is not only of paramount importance for the understanding of the physical mechanisms that lead to the X-ray emission and their relation to the magnetic activity; the X-ray irradiation of protoplanetary disks has also far-reaching implications for the formation of planetary systems and the evolution of protoplanetary atmospheres.
 Furthermore, since X-ray radiation is much less affected by extinction than optical light, X-ray observations can penetrate up to AV ~ 500 mag into dark clouds and allow a deep look at embedded very young stellar objects (protostars).
 Since X-ray activity is particularly effective in discriminating young (up to ~ 50 million years old) stars from unrelated, much older fore- and background field stars, X-ray studies are also a very important tool to reveal the stellar populations of star-forming regions.

-A recent summary of the high-energy processes in stellar coronae can be found in the proceedings of the conference "Coronae of Stars and Accretion Disks".
+A summary of the high-energy processes in stellar coronae can be found in the proceedings of the conference "Coronae of Stars and Accretion Disks".